What is the ATA Carnet – Taxes free to Film in Peru?

-An ATA Book or Carnet is an international customs document that lets you temporarily export and import goods without paying duties or taxes.
-Often called a “passport for goods” , used by filmmakers traveling with professional equipment to avoid paying import taxes each time you cross a border between countries.
+An ATA Carnet or book is an international customs document.
+It lets you temporarily export and import goods without paying duties or taxes.
+Often called a “passport for goods”, it is helpful for filmmakers who travel with gear all the time.
+This is used to travel with them and avoid paying import taxes each time they cross a border between countries.

-Recently in Peru, this has started to be used from April 2024 so things are much easier and straightforward when you want to bring your filming equipment to Peru.
+Recently in Peru, this has started to be used from April 2024.
+This change makes things much easier and straightforward when you want to bring your filming equipment to Peru.

-Among the countries that use the ATA book are Brazil, Canada, Chile, the United States, Mexico, Germany, Spain, Belgium, Italy, Switzerland, the United Kingdom, China, Japan, South Korea, India, among others.
+The ATA book is used by many countries.
+These include Brazil, Canada, Chile, the United States, and Mexico.
+Others are Germany, Spain, Belgium, Italy, and Switzerland.
+The United Kingdom, China, Japan, South Korea, and India are also users, among others.

 The ATA Book

-- This book or document is issued in your country and it lists all the gear you are entering to Peru with serial numbers and descriptions.
+• This book or document is issued in your country.
+It lists all the gear you are entering to Peru with.
+The list includes serial numbers and descriptions.

 Customs (SUNAT) after landing:

-- If you have a Domestic connection, please be aware that YES or YES the gear needs to pass Customs in Lima, therefore consider the extra time for it before your next flight.
-Some companies wrongly tell you that equipment will arrive at its final destiny but this is not true!
+• If you have a Domestic connection, be aware that your gear must pass Customs in Lima.
+This is non-negotiable.
+Therefore, consider the extra time needed for it before your next flight.
+Some companies wrongly tell you that equipment will arrive at its final destination but this is not true!
 The only city which has Customs office is Lima.
 Trust me on this or you will end up losing your luggage!

 What happens if my luggage has a delayed arrival?

-- If your luggage has a delayed arrival due to flight company responsibility and you have a final destination in another province which is not Lima, then you won’t need to declare anything and your equipment will be delivered to the final destination without passing this procedure since it was not your fault.
+• If your luggage has a delayed arrival due to flight company responsibility and your final destination is in another province, which is not Lima, you won’t need to declare anything.
+Your equipment will be delivered directly to the final destination without passing this procedure since it was not your fault.

 Leaving Peru: